npflueger/npflueger.github.io/_teaching/220-20spring.md

     *   The exam will be untimed, open-book and open-notes.
 You will be expected not to discuss problems with any other students, or to look for solutions online.
     *   You will have 72 hours to complete the exam.
     *   The exam will be similar in length to a regular three-hour final exam.
     *   Some exams and practice problems from prior years.
-I've redacted parts of these to remove topics we didn't cover this year; note that the other parts may still have difference emphasis than our course. __Note in particular that sequences/convergence were not covered in these prior years.__
+I've redacted parts of these to remove topics we didn't cover this year; note that the other parts may still have a different emphasis than our course. __Note in particular that sequences/convergence were not covered in these prior years.__

         *   [2019 Final Exam](https://moodle.amherst.edu/pluginfile.php/718195/mod_resource/content/1/Final-2019.pdf) / [Solutions](https://moodle.amherst.edu/pluginfile.php/718352/mod_resource/content/1/final-2019-soln.pdf)
         *   [2015 Final Exam](https://moodle.amherst.edu/pluginfile.php/718194/mod_resource/content/1/final-2015.pdf) / [Solutions](https://moodle.amherst.edu/pluginfile.php/718351/mod_resource/content/1/final-2015-soln.pdf)